openebs/website/docs/main/user-guides/replicated-storage-user-guide/rs-deployment.md

 # Deploy an Application

 If all verification steps in the preceding stages were satisfied, then Replicated Storage (a.k.a Replicated Engine and f.k.a Mayastor) has been successfully deployed within the cluster.
-In order to verify basic functionality, we will now dynamically provision a Persistent Volume based on a Replicated StorageClass, mount that volume within a small test pod which we'll create, and use the [**Flexible I/O Tester**](https://github.com/axboe/fio) utility within that pod to check that I/O to the volume is processed correctly.
+In order to verify basic functionality, we will now dynamically provision a Persistent Volume based on a Replicated Storage StorageClass, mount that volume within a small test pod which we'll create, and use the [**Flexible I/O Tester**](https://github.com/axboe/fio) utility within that pod to check that I/O to the volume is processed correctly.

 ## Define the PVC